Patent visualisation: Principle

 Text mining is used to search through unstructured text documents.
-This technique is widely used on the Internet, its success in bioinformatics and now in the intellectual property environment.
+This technique is widely used on the Internet, it has had success in bioinformatics and now in the intellectual property environment.

 Text mining is based on a statistical analysis of word recurrence in a corpus.
 An algorithm extracts words and expressions from title, summary and claims and gathers them by declension.
 "And" and "if" are labeled as non-information bearing words and are stored in the stopword list.
-Stoplists can be specialized in order to create an accurate analysis.
+Stoplists can be specialised in order to create an accurate analysis.
 Next, the algorithm ranks the words by weight, according to their frequency in the patent's corpus and the document frequency containing this word.
 The score for each word is calculated using a formula such as:

-A frequently-used word in several documents has less weight than a word used frequently in a few patents.
+A frequently used word in several documents has less weight than a word used frequently in a few patents.
 Words under a minimum weight are eliminated, leaving a list of pertinent words or descriptors.
 Each patent is associated to the descriptors found in the selected document.
-Further, in the process of clusterization, these descriptors are used as subsets, in which the patent are regrouped or as tags to place the patents in predetermined categories, for example keywords from International Patent Classifications.
+Further, in the process of clusterisation, these descriptors are used as subsets, in which the patent are regrouped or as tags to place the patents in predetermined categories, for example keywords from International Patent Classifications.

 Four text parts can be processed with text-mining :